asosnovsky/TicTacToe/README.md

 <img src="readme/start_screen.png" width="569">

 ## What is this?
 This is a simple implementation of a Tic Tac Toe Game in the [go language](https://golang.org/), that you can run in your terminal.
-For the simpler other versions, see the [Master Branch](https://github.com/asosnovsky/TicTacToe/tree/master#what-is-this).
+For the other versions, see the [Master Branch](https://github.com/asosnovsky/TicTacToe/tree/master#what-is-this).

 ## Requirments